axsh/openvnet/docs/InstallGuide.md

     }

 - **host** : The IP address or host name of the ZeroMQ node.
 - **port** : The port number for connecting with ZeroMQ.
-If the webapi process is run on the same node as vnmgr or webapi, specify a different value from vnmgr and webapi.
+If the vna process is run on the same node as vnmgr or webapi, specify a different value from vnmgr and webapi.

 ### Setup webapi